ettoremessina/quantum-experiments/CascadeHadamardGates/README.md

 # Cascade Hadamard Gates

-This example demonstrates the behaviour of a cascade of Hadamard gates.
+This example demonstrates the behaviour of a cascade of Hadamard gates in according with the invertibility of adjoint matrix that models the Hadamard gate.

 It contains the same program written in 3 different languages: